-- <name> is the name of the user whose settings you want to change. - Example user modify May password
+• <name> is the name of the user whose settings you want to change.

+Example

 The following procedure illustrates how to change the password of the user "May."

 - 1. Verify that you have entered the configuration mode. - 2.
 Type the following command to change the password for the user profile "May."